Mehak-22/invoice-services/README.md

 Unit tests are provided for the validation and JSON conversion logic.
 To run the tests: npx mocha test/invoiceTest.js

+## Postman Collection

+A Postman collection has been provided to help test the API endpoints.

+### How to Use the Postman Collection

+1. Open Postman.
+2. Click on the **Import** button in the top-left corner.
+3. Choose the file **`postman/invoice-service.postman_collection.json`** from this project directory.
+4. The collection will be imported and you can use it to test the various API endpoints.

+The following API endpoints are available in the collection:
+- **POST /invoices/upload**: Upload a CSV or Excel file to process and validate invoices.

 invoice-service/
 │
 ├── controllers/